greatjack1/Amazon-Purchase-Bot/README.md

 Feel free to use this if you need a PS5 or another hard to find item.

-I have strong reasons to believe, but I cannot confirm that this is the same strategy that other bots are using for their purchase bot.
+I have strong reasons to believe, but I cannot confirm that this is the same strategy that other bots are using for their purchase bots.

 ## Environment Setup